Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Prefix: "Thaumetic"*

-    Thaumaturges are stationary casters who rely heavily on teamwork and smart positioning.
-They derive strength from obscure geometry and sigils, granting powerful command over their magicks... with some luck.
+    Thaumaturges are stationary casters who rely heavily on teamwork, smart positioning, and a fair dash of luck.
+They derive strength from obscure geometry and sigils, granting powerful command over their magicks.

   .. tab-item:: Rank 1